Aa-Mathelete/Knowledge/_posts/PostsInKnowledge/2024-08-02-Quadratics.md

 ## Solving them
 ## Quiz
 --
- For this quiz, please type exponents like ^, multiplying like *, subraction like - , addition like + , and parenthesis normaly like ().
+ For this quiz, please type exponents like ^, multiplying like *, subraction like - , addition like + , and parenthesis normally like so ().

 --

 <!DOCTYPE html>
 <html lang="en">
 <head>